 Indicator 4: Overall Approach & Strategy Number of SBFN countries taking action on the indicator Dark shading: This element is included in the country's sustainable finance framework Light shading: This element is not included in the country's sustainable Empty shading: The country is still in the early stage of formulating national sustainable finance frameworks.
-Distribution of SBFN countries on indicator assessment results 14 Advanced coverage Medium Basic Framework coverage coverage coverage Underlying Question · Does the Framework require/ask the regulator or products and services that qualify as green, climate, social, and sustainable.
+Distribution of SBFN countries on indicator assessment results 14 Advanced coverage Basic Framework coverage coverage coverage Underlying Question · Does the Framework require/ask the regulator or industry association to establish mechanisms to identify and encourage the allocation of capital to sustainable products and services that qualify as green, climate, social, and sustainable.
 This enables FIs to direct their finance flows accordingly, develop new financial products and instruments, and identify new opportunities within and beyond their existing portfolio.